 Generally, cells in our body ages die and are replaced by the new ones.
-But with cancer and tumors, this cycle is disrupted. tumor cells grow and unlike other normal cells, they don’t die.
+But with cancer and tumors, this cycle is disrupted.
+Brain tumor cells grow and unlike other normal cells, they don’t die.
 Eventually, tumor continues to grow more as more and more cell are added to this abnormal mass of tissue.
 Similarly, brain tumor is an abnormal growth of tissue in the brain or spine that can disrupt the proper functioning of the organ.

 Types of Brain Tumors

 - Primary: Cancerous cells that begin in brain tissue are known as primary brain tumors.
 They can be benign (non-cancerous) or malignant (cancerous).
 Most of the primary brain tumors are named after the part of the brain or the type of brain cell from which they originate.

 - Benign: They are the least aggressive type and originate from cells within or surrounding the brain.
 They do not contain cancer cells and grow very slowly.

 - Malignant: They contain cancer cells and are life-threatening as they grow rapidly and invade brain tissue

 - Secondary: Brain tumors which are caused by cancer which originates from another part of the body are known as a Metastatic tumor.
 These tumors are more aggressive as compared to the Primary Brain tumors.
 When cancer cells spread to the brain from another tumor, the process is called metastasis.Treatment for metastatic brain tumors depends on where the cancer originated and how far it has spread as well as other factors, including the patient’s age, type, size and location of the tumor general health, and response to previous treatment.